-Nobody likes to smoke pepper buds; herb that has gotten too dry irritates the throat and lungs when smoked.
-This is a common result of quickly ‘flash drying’ buds – Even if re-hydrated, the smoke’s harshness.
-When drying fresh herb, it is essential to slowly and gradually reach the desired humidity levels (about 55% –65% RH).
+Nobody likes to smoke pepper buds; cannabis buds that have gotten too dry tend to irritate the throat and lungs when smoked.
+This is a common result of quickly “flash” drying buds.
+Even if re-hydrated, the buds taste harsh.
+When drying fresh buds, it is essential to slowly and gradually reach the desired humidity levels (about 55–65% RH).

-On the other hand, herb that has been stored too moist will most often develop mold issues and take on an unpleasant, rancid smell.
-This is a frequent mistake of ‘jumping the gun’, storing buds in jars before they have dried all-the-way through.
-Moldy plant matter should never be smoked.
-Remember: the moisture in a stem often takes longer to dry out then the bud surrounding it.
+On the other hand, herb stored too moist will most often develop mold issues and take on an unpleasant, rancid smell.
+This is a frequent mistake of “jumping the gun”—storing buds in jars before they have dried all the way through.
+Remember, the moisture in a stem often takes longer to dry out than the bud surrounding it.

 Plastic zipper sandwich baggies are to be avoided at all costs.
-There are a few reasons for this: First, zipper baggies are not fully airtight, and depending on your climate, alter the humidity levels of the herb while also releasing scents.
-Herb stored in plastic baggies notoriously goes stale quick.
-Second, buds are easily crushed in these thin baggies, and the static that plastic bags generate goes even further to damage buds.
-Even plastic grocery bags closed with a half hitch work better for storing herb than zipper sandwich baggies.
+There are a few reasons for this.
+First, zipper baggies are not fully airtight, and depending on your climate, alter the humidity levels of the marijuana while also releasing scents.
+Cannabis buds stored in plastic baggies notoriously get stale quickly.
+Second, the buds are easily crushed in these thin baggies, and the static that plastic bags generate goes even further to damage buds.
+Even plastic grocery bags tied shut with a half hitch work better for storing herb than zipper sandwich baggies.

-Be certain that buds are fully cured before they are put away for long-term storage.
-Herb releases chlorophyll gas during it’s curing process, and this gas must be able to escape.
+Be certain that your buds are fully cured before they are put away for long-term storage.
+Marijuana releases chlorophyll gas during its curing process, and this gas must be able to escape.
 Storing uncured buds long-term will keep chlorophyll trapped in, degrading scents and tastes.

-A dark place, or using a UV protected container is effective in preserving delicate cannabinoids from light deterioration.
+A dark place or using a UV-protected container is effective in preserving delicate cannabinoids from light deterioration.
 As the University of London found in a study, “Solutions of pure cannabinoids, nine samples of herbal and two of resin cannabis (one freshly prepared) were stored in varying conditions for up to 2 years.
-Exposure to light (not direct sunlight) was shown to be the greatest single factor in loss of cannabinoids”.
+Exposure to light (not direct sunlight) was shown to be the greatest single factor in the loss of cannabinoids”.

 Glass Jars for Storing Herb

-- Glass is nonporous and impermeable, which means that the volatile aromas and flavors of your precious herbs will be well preserved in a airtight, durable container while properly sealed.
-No oxygen goes in, no oxygen goes out.
+- Glass is nonporous and impermeable, which means that the volatile aromas and flavors of your precious herbs will be well preserved in an airtight, durable container while properly sealed.
+No oxygen goes in, and no oxygen goes out.

 - Using glass jars is a reusable, long-term herb storage solution.
-Many people use the same glass jars again and again with each new year, as glass will not degrade in quality.
-Other plastic storage options on the other hand, may break down and lose integrity quickly over time.
+Many people use the same glass jars repeatedly with each new year, as glass will not degrade in quality.
+On the other hand, other plastic storage options may break down and lose integrity quickly over time.

 Light must be avoided while storing herb in clear glass jars—exposure to sunlight has unwanted outcomes such as steam room like jar sweating (an invitation for mold problems) and degradation of active ingredients in herb.
-Keep your stash in a cool, dark place and avoid storing in areas that pick up indirect sunlight.
+Keep your stash in a cool, dark place and avoid storing it in areas that pick up indirect sunlight.
 Cabinets, chests, and drawers are all fine, suitable options.

 Traditionally used to store cigars and other tobacco products, a humidor is a type of box (usually wooden) that provides constant humidity in an airtight container.

-Old school cigar humidors are most commonly made of Spanish cedar, a very porous wood that is ideal for higher relative humidity storage (often 70%-75% RH).
-Cedar is favored for it’s oils, that add a unique taste and characteristic to cigars and tobacco when smoked – not a desirable quality for medicinal herb storage.
+Old school cigar humidors are most commonly made of Spanish cedar, a very porous wood ideal for higher relative humidity storage (often 70–75% RH).
+Cedar is favored for its oils, which add a unique taste and characteristic to cigars and tobacco when smoked, not a desirable quality for medicinal herb storage.

 UV Protected Stash Containers

-UV protected stash jars/containers offer airtight protection against the damaging effects of light exposure, direct and indirect, although are a bit more pricey.
+UV-protected stash jars/containers offer airtight protection against the damaging effects of light exposure, direct and indirect, although they are a bit more pricey.

 As stated above, sunlight and herb storage do not mix well.
-With UV exposure comes loss of quality, potency and shelf-life.
-While this is easy to say and understand, at times it is not always possible to keep herb in a dark, protected environment when you are constantly using and sharing it.
+With UV exposure comes the loss of quality, potency, and shelf-life.
+While this is easy to say and understand, it is not always possible to keep cannabis in a dark, protected environment when you are constantly using and sharing it.

 While not practical for storing large quantities of herb, UltraViolet glass jars offer convenient protection against harmful light, perfect for those who like to keep a stash on the coffee table or shelf.

-- Bringing the relative humidity(RH) of the herb to 50% keeps buds in a stasis more suitable for extended storage, and preserves much better over long periods of time – although don’t expect the same juicy resin content you’d get storing at a higher humidity.
+- Bringing the relative humidity(RH) of the herb to 50% keeps buds in a stasis more suitable for extended storage and preserves much better over long periods of time.
+However, don’t expect the same juicy resin content you’d get storing at higher humidity.

 - When loading jars, make sure to fill them up completely.
-More buds = less air.
+More buds equal less air.
 Don’t crush them when loading, but DO pack them in lightly.